Avery Atkins (placekicker)

-Jack Avery Atkins (born June 11, 1999) is a former American football placekicker.
+Jack Avery Atkins (born June 11, 1999) is an American former football placekicker.
 He played college football for LSU from 2018 to 2021, where he served as the Tigers' kickoff specialist.

 Early life

 Atkins attended Auburn High School in Auburn, Alabama.
 Earning three letters in football for positions as safety, kicker and punter, Atkins garnered several accolades that led to his status as one of the top high school kickers in the country.
 During his junior year in 2016, Atkins earned all-state honors as the team's safety.
 That year, he was also the X-Factor Athlete, according to the Opelika-Auburn News.
 In his senior year in 2017, Atkins served as team captain.
-That year, he helped lead his team to a 10-2 record.
+That year, he helped lead his team to a 10–2 record.
 Also in 2017, Atkins was a member of the 2017 Alabama Sports Writers Association 7A All-State Team.
-Other high school accolades include Atkins being named a four-star prospect by Kohl’s Kicking Professional Camps and a two-time Athlete of the Week via The Auburn Villager newspaper (once in 2016 and once in 2018).
+Other high school accolades include Atkins being named a four-star prospect by Kohl's Kicking Professional Camps and a two-time Athlete of the Week via The Auburn Villager newspaper (once in 2016 and once in 2018).

 In addition to football, Atkins also made a name for himself at Auburn High School on the soccer field.
 Playing center forward, Atkins was a five-time letterman on his high school men's soccer team, setting a school record with 27 goals during his senior season in 2018.
 Also in 2018, Auburn High School earned a winning spot in the 7A Alabama State Soccer Championship.
 Atkins' soccer accolades include being named Varsity Soccer MVP in both 2016 and 2019 and Clutch Player of the Year in 2014 and 2015.

 College career

 Freshman

 Coming off the heels of high school success, Atkins started his true freshman season at LSU in 2018.
 During this time, Atkins would prove himself to be one of the country's top talents in terms of kickoff specialists.
 Serving as the starting kicker, Atkins went on to experience a record-setting season.
-This includes setting LSU’s school record for touchbacks, as well as his own career record with eight touchbacks (out of nine kickoffs) in the 2018 LSU game against Georgia.
+This includes setting LSU's school record for touchbacks, as well as his own career record with eight touchbacks (out of nine kickoffs) in the 2018 LSU game against Georgia.
 In total, 71 of Atkins' 79 kicks during his freshman season went for touchbacks.
 This ranked LSU at number five in the nation for touchbacks.
 Atkins' efforts led to LSU ranking number three in the nation for kickoff returns allowed (6) and number one for fewest kickoff return yards allowed (126).
 By the end of the 2018 season, Atkins led the country with a 91.4 percent touchback rate, solidifying his status as one of the nation's best college placekickers.